zerve-app/zerve/docs/docs/workflow.md

     {allowSignUp && <SignUpButton />}
 ```

-Because the CLI syncronized our schemas, TypeScript knows that `allowSignUp` is a boolean.
+Because the CLI syncronized the schemas, TypeScript knows that `allowSignUp` is a boolean.

 Or you can manually "get" the value from your database: